julian19072001/RPI-serial/README.md

 - `*com` — Array with device variables

+##
 ### `int readLine(device *com)`

 **Description:**
-Read a full line from serial device
+Read a full line from serial device.
+When reading a full line it ends up in the buffer located in the device struct ending with a EOL.

 **Parameters:**
 - `*com` — Array with device variables

 **Returns:**
-`1` if reading a full line is succesfull (ends with EOL).
+Returns number of bytes in read line.
-`0` if reading a full line is not succesfull (doesn't ends with EOL).
+`-1` if reading a full line is not succesfull (doesn't ends with EOL).

+##
 ### `ssize_t sendLine(device *com, char* data)`

 **Description:**
 Send data with a EOL at the end of it.
+Function adds new line character at the end of the data.

 **Parameters:**
 - `*com` — Array with device variables